 (April 3,1972)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+* quote on creating art in life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
 Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign p.
-87 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+87.

 - I am in a thousand pieces.
 Painting somehow makes me whole.